-All fees for national federations and participants must be paid into the World Skate account within the deadline decided by ATC.
-The national federations, which have paid through bank transfer, must show the receipt on the accreditation day.
+All fees for National Federations and participants must be paid into the World Skate account within the deadline decided by ATC.
+The National Federations, which have paid through bank transfer, must show the receipt on the accreditation day.

 Skaters may enter more than one event but must pay the fee for each event entered.
-See 2.3 for rules regarding entry.